pouchdb/pouchdb/docs/errors.md

 > No 'Access-Control-Allow-Origin' header is present on the requested resource.
 > Origin [...] is therefore not allowed access.

+or on firebug

+> Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at http://[couchDBIP]:[couchDBPort]/[dbname]/?_nonce=[request hash].
+This can be fixed by moving the resource to the same domain or enabling CORS

 it's because you need to enable [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) on CouchDB/IrisCouch/whatever you're using.
 Otherwise, your scripts can only access the server database if they're served from the same domain.

 To enable CORS, just run the following commands on a command prompt (Mac/Linux) and substitute your user name, password, and the URL of your database: